adamsilver/fdpb/01-a-registration-form.md

 In any case, the form needs to be submitted to the server for processing.
 You can't check, for example, if the user's email address has not already been used to create an account, without hitting the server.
 So by validating `onsubmit`, the users gets a similar experience regardless.

-Some browsers support HTML5 validation.
-But as there are concerns about the support, uniformity, utility and general usability of it, we'll be creating our own solution.
-In which case, the first thing we need to do is turn it off by including the `novalidate` attribute on the form element.
+Some browsers support HTML5 form validation.
+Unfortunately, there are concerns about the support, uniformity, utility and general usability of this approach.
+In any case, we want to design our own implementation to account for a number of specific provisions.

+In which case, the first thing we need to do is turn off HTML5 form validation by adding the `novalidate` boolean attribute on the form.

 ```HTML
 <form novalidate>
 ```

 Now we're free to listen to the form's submit event so that when the user submits, we can validate the fields.
+Some validation libraries choose to listen to the click even on the submit button directly but this should be avoided because it removes the ability for users to submit the form by pressing <kbd>enter</kbd> when focus is within a field.

 ```JS
 function FormValidator(form) {